Advanced Leadership Academy

 Learn coaching techniques to empower your team(s) to more effective performance, creating synergies, and gaining loyalty and commitment to organizational objectives.

-The Advanced Leadership Academy includes seven full-day sessions, as outlined below, as well as an EQ-i 2.0 Leadership Assessment and two individual coaching sessions with Certified Professional Coach Kevin Ciccotti.
+The Advanced Leadership Academy includes seven content blocks, each offered as two half-day sessions, outlined below.
+The program also includes an EQ-i 2.0 Leadership Assessment.
+Two individual coaching sessions with Certified Professional Coach Kevin Ciccotti may be added for an additional cost.

 EQ-i 2.0 Leadership Profile